Research

 Key Points

-• FurrowForce: The FurrowForce two-stage manual closing system resulted in average yield gains of 6.66 Bu/A across all tillage environments.
-This equated to average additional revenue of $32.94/A.
+• Real Results: The FurrowForce two-stage manual closing system resulted in average yield gains of +3.9 Bu/A and additional revenue of +$16.31/A across all tillage environments.

-• Conventional-Till: In the fall after harvest, deep 13” ripping with aggressive cutting and mixing of residue.
+• Conventional » In the fall after harvest, deep 13” ripping with aggressive cutting and mixing of residue.
 A spring soil finisher leveled before planting.

-• Strip-Till: In the fall after harvest, 10” deep strips were created with a strip-till unit.
-A herbicide was used as a burndown to control early-season weeds in the absence of spring tillage.
+• Strip-Till » In the fall after harvest, 10” deep strips were created with a strip-till unit.
+Herbicide was used as a burndown to control early season weeds in the absence of spring tillage.

 Past Study Videos